university-bootcamp/coding-environment/cloud-ide.md

    - Example description:

-     > This stack includes setup for ruby, rails, postgres, and node.js
+     `This stack includes setup for ruby, rails, postgres, and node.js`

+   > Note: The name for your stack should be unique.

 ### Step 3: Creating the "Workspace"